cch5ng/udacity-resume-tests/README.md

 This a set of helper tests for grading the resume project

+The tests verify that the required objects are defined, that the required object properties are defined and that the property value data types match the schema

 ## Getting Started

 These instructions assume that you have a working directory with a current resume project you are grading.
 These are the steps required to set up the tests:

 * Copy jasmine.zip from the repo to the resume project folder
   * Majority of the files are coming from the [current Jasmine stand-alone test files - 2.7.0](https://github.com/jasmine/jasmine/releases)
-  * One custom file is jasmine/spec/ResumeSpec.js which verifies that the required objects are defined, that the required object properties are defined and that the property value data types match the schema
+  * One custom file is jasmine/spec/ResumeSpec.js
 * Unzip jasmine.zip
 * Edit the resume project's index.html file, adding the following lines: